Skip to main content

 • The $7 supermarket Brie was guessed at $14/lb

-Nobody—not one person—correctly identified the cheapest cheese as the cheapest.
-And the most expensive cheese was consistently undervalued.
+Nobody correctly identified the cheapest cheese.
+The most expensive cheese was also undervalued.

 Note